gubaojian/Kite/README.md

 	}

-2, Register your CustomEvaluator to Kate
+2, Register your CustomEvaluator to Kite

      Kite.setDefaultEvaluator(new CustomEvaluator());